palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 ![Accel Moving](../assets/images/ganglion_moving-accelerometer.jpg)

 Pick up your board, and move it around.
-You should see the data in the `Accelerometer` window also move around, and if you're touching the input pin headder, you will see some noise in the other windows.
+You should see the data in the `Accelerometer` window also move around, and if you're touching the input pin header, you will see some noise in the other windows.
 Nice!

 **NOTE If you're having trouble, check out the [troubleshooting](http://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide#ganglion-getting-started-guide-troubleshooting) section below.**